 But the Spaniard provided some memorable moments in his nine years (nine!) at Old Trafford, most notably his overhead kick winner against Liverpool, to go down as a qualified success.

 2014: Angel Di Maria

 Within the space of less than two weeks, United had gone from spunking a load of money on an unproven teenager from Monaco to having signed the most prodigious talent on the planet after his debut goal against Liverpool.

-You’ve probably got your own opinion on whether Pogba is a generational talent United desperately need to get the best out of to provide creativity to their workmanlike midfield or a waste of money that doesn’t care and should’ve been sold to PSG or Real Madrid years ago.
+You’ve probably got your own opinion on whether Pogba is a generational talent United desperately failed to get the best out of to provide creativity to their workmanlike midfield or a waste of money that doesn’t care and should’ve been sold to PSG or Real Madrid years ago.

 We really can’t be arsed to argue either way.

 Lukaku scored 42 goals for United at a rate of better than one every two games, yet he still felt like a disappointment after seemingly becoming dragged down by the turmoil of Jose Mourinho’s final season at the club.

 He has since been sold to Inter Milan at a slight loss, before rediscovering his form in spectacular style, winning Serie A, and earning a £100million move back to Chelsea.
 His single season back at the Bridge didn’t go as planned though and now he’s returedn to Inter on loan.